henrysalkever/blockpaca/README.md

 `trade_log_name` : name for trade log file (make this something identifiable to the strategy you are running)

 `trade_log_path` : path for trade logs

+`api_key` : your api key from Alpaca

+`secret_key` : your secret key from Alpaca

+`tickers` : a list of the tickers you wish to receive quotes for (max 30 for free tier)

 `frequency` : frequency at which the trading logic executes.
 Accepts integers, floats as well as strings of types `"1m", "15m", "1h", "2h"` *